-- Expand capacity of RideNoCo from a focus on mobility for older adults and individuals with disabilities to also include commuters and the broader public across a spectrum of multimodal transportation options. - Invest in programming led by RideNoCo staff. - Utilize RideNoCo as an integral partner in education and outreach.
+- Expand capacity of RideNoCo from a focus on mobility for older adults and individuals with disabilities to also include commuters and the broader public across a spectrum of multimodal transportation options. - Invest in programming led by RideNoCo staff, including the Trip Discovery and Trip Dispatching tools under development. - Utilize RideNoCo as an integral partner in education and outreach.